ArduPilot/ardupilot_wiki/common/source/docs/common-camera-runcam.rst

 RunCam Camera Support
 =====================

-*Note that this feature will be released in Copter/Plane 4.1*
+*Note that this feature will be released in ArduPilot 4.1*

 Description
 ===========